Zachary-Harrison/FrappuccinoShop/docs/planning/Sprint3/Sprint3.md

 Log in Page

-Upon completion, this page should display text fields that allow a user to input their username and password to log into the website.
+    -Upon completion, this page should display text fields that allow a user to input their username and password to log into the website.
 The username should be located in the database to determine that a user with the given username does exist, and their password should be passed through the Django encryption and verified that the encryptions match.
 If either the username does not exist, or the password does not match, an appropriate error message should be displayed.
 If the user info is correct, then the user should be logged into the website, and be redirected to a page indicating that they have been successfully logged in.

-`	`Tasks
+    -Tasks

-`		`UI
+        -UI

-`			`0.5
+            -0.5

-`		`Access User Info
+        -Access User Info

-`			`1.5
+            -1.5

-`		`Navigation after login
+        -Navigation after login

-`			`0.5
+            -0.5

-`	`2.5 Story Points total
+    -2.5 Story Points total